-We have 3 day short breaks available throughout the year, and several of our West coast holidays are 4-5 days long.
+We have short breaks available throughout the year, and most of our Island Adventures are 4-6 days long.
 You can also stay on a B&B or fullboard on a daily basis and ask the advice of the guides.
 However, the best value for money and best chances for seeing the wildlife are found on the full week holidays.

 I am new to birdwatching, will I fit in?

 Yes!
-Our guides are all knowledgeable birders, but at Heatherlea we do not use jargon or technical speak.
-We are keen that all of our guests get the most out of their holiday both in terms of enjoyment and learning.
-For novices we recommend ticking the “Birdwatching Made Simple” option on the booking form, or mention it when booking, and we will spend time with you on a one to one basis making sure you get the most out of your time in the field with your guide.
+Our guides are all knowledgeable birders, but at Heatherlea we do not use jargon or too much technical speak.
+We are keen that all of our guests get the most out of their holiday both in terms of enjoyment and learning, and we encourage guests to ask lots of questions and to never be too shy to ask!

 I have never been on a group holiday, is it right for me?